Have Questions?

 203-255-5777 x30

-Lifebridge Community Services has been providing addiction care and rehabilitation services to people who live in the Fairfield area.
+Lifebridge Community Services has been providing addiction care and rehabilitation services to people who live in the Fairfield, CT. area.
 Today, Lifebridge Community Services offers services like group therapy, substance abuse counseling approach, dual diagnosis drug rehab, couple/family therapy, cognitive/behavior therapy, contingency management/motivational incentive and others in keeping with its belief of following rehab treatments that work best to help people achieve sobriety.

 This addiction treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient hospital programs, long term addiction treatment programs, inpatient drug treatment, outpatient detox centers, short term drug and alcohol rehab centers and others.